 Is there a first aid station/nurse on duty at the Show?

-Yes, there is a nurses’ station inside the Convention Center, located in the North Lobby.
+Yes, there is an EMT station inside the Convention Center, on the 1st floor, Room 154.

 Is there a coat and/or package check at the Show?